ForNeVeR/msdn-delocalizer/README.md

 ### Build

-To compile plugin into the `build/dest` directory, use
+To compile the plugin into the `build/dest` directory, use

 ```console
 $ yarn install